KevinCarr42/Adding-Machines/README.md

 # Teaching A Machine To Add

-This project examines popular machine learning models in order to gain insights into how these models make predictions.
-Specifically, how do these models make predictions given imperfect data and varying sample sizes?
-This project demonstrates how these models make predictions by evaluating how they predict the addition of two numbers.
+This project examines popular machine learning models in order to gain insights into how these models deal with imperfect data and varying sample sizes.
+Specifically, this project demonstrates how these models predict the addition of two numbers.

 ## Introduction